sdtonnar/MScProject/README.md

 ## Usage

-It is necessary to run the function scripts prior to load libraries before running any part of the code:
+It is necessary to load the following libraries before running any part of the code:

 ```{r}
 library(sjPlot)